-Central government policy on prompt payment is to pay 90% of all undisputed invoices within 5 calendar days, with the remaining undisputed invoices being paid within 30 calendar days.
-We expect our suppliers to pay at least 95% of their own invoices within 60 days.
+Central government policy on prompt payment is to pay 90% of all undisputed invoices within 5 calendar days, with the remaining undisputed invoices being paid within 30 calendar days

 Section 3: Government Priorities

 National Procurement Policy Statement

 Central Government policy on Public procurement includes leveraging government spending to support priority national and local outcomes for the public benefit.
 The National Procurement Policy Statement sets out the national priorities that all contracting authorities should have regard to in their procurement where it is relevant to the subject matter of the contract and it is proportionate to do so.
 As Contracting authorities we are considering the following social value outcomes alongside any additional local priorities: